- Home

 Click on the headings below to learn more.

-You may find that certain natural medicines or therapies can help with these problems.
-The therapies you use depend on what you want to try and what your doctor advises.
+You may find that certain natural therapies or medicines can help with these problems.
+What you use will depend on what you want to try and what your doctor thinks will help.

-Yes.
 It’s important to talk to your doctor if you want to use natural therapies.
-This is to make sure they are safe, and treatment from the doctor and any other therapies work well together.
+This is to make sure they are safe and will work well with the treatment from the doctor.

-It depends on your health and the cancer treatment that you’re having.
+This depends on your health and the cancer treatment you’re having.
 Your doctor and natural therapist will work out the best time for you.

-It may be okay to use different therapies throughout cancer treatment, but there are some natural medicines that can stop your cancer treatment from working properly.
-You may need to wait till treatment is over.
+It may be okay to use different types of natural therapy while having cancer treatment, but some natural therapies can stop cancer treatment from working properly.
+You may need to wait until cancer treatment is over to use some natural therapies.

-- Talk to your doctor or nurse about any natural therapies or medicines that might benefit you.
+- talk to your doctor or nurse about any natural therapies or bush medicines that you are thinking of using